Crafty-The-Fox/GH-Mechfret-Kailh-Choc-mini/README.md

 # GH-Mechfret-Kailh-Choc-mini
-custom drop-in replacement for the fret PCB for Guitar Hero controllers using Kailh Choc Mini switches
+Custom drop-in replacement for the fret PCB for Guitar Hero controllers using Kailh Choc Mini switches.
+Please check the license before use.